 New York Methodist Hospital's Pulmonary Hypertension Center offers a multidisciplinary approach:

-- A weekly dedicated PH clinic makes it easy to obtain appointments.
+- Our weekly dedicated pulmonary hypertension clinic makes it easy for patients to obtain appointments.

 - Diagnostic tests are performed on site.